Why Do We Love Underdog Stories? Psychology Weighs In

 The Psychology of the Underdog Effect in Business

 When there’s a David, a Goliath naturally follows.
 For Tesla, Goliath was the big bad auto industry.
 For Apple, it was the clunky, unfriendly interface and design.
 For Airbnb, it was the expensive, old-fashioned hotel industry.

 Startups in the tech industry have a historical fondness for the underdog lore.
-A field dominated by ‘nerds,’ ‘geeks,’ and ‘misfits’ traditionally counted out, picked on, and doubted have risen to the occasion.
+A field dominated by "nerds," "geeks," and "misfits" traditionally counted out, picked on, and doubted has risen to the occasion.

 Despite being arguably the most dominant industry in the global economy, tech companies still go to great lengths to preserve and emphasize their underdog status.
 When you think of the success of Apple, one of only $2 trillion companies in the history of the world, the word underdog is one of the last words that come to mind.

 Amazon, the other trillion-dollar company with a market cap larger than the GDP of most countries, is also fond of its humble beginnings.
 In fact, its CTO Werner Vogels still considers it a start-up even with 750,000 employees worldwide.
 Amazon founder and the world’s richest man Jeff Bezos famously created a makeshift desk by hammering four legs into a wooden door back when he was just starting in 1994 and still keeps the famous “door desk” in his office today.
 If there’s one thing Bezos has in common (aside from billions of dollars in net worth) with many tech founders, it’s the garage.